Yoast/wordpress-seo/readme.txt

 Bugfixes:

 * Fixes a bug where AMP and W3C validation would break because Twitter meta tags would contain 'value' attributes instead of 'content' attributes.
+* Fixes a bug where the Yoast metabox could not be loaded in the post editor when the `configuration-wizard-1520.js` JavaScript file is blocked from loading.

 = 15.2 =
 Release Date: October 27th, 2020